Seven Years' War: In Europe

 Years later, Kaunitz kept trying to establish France's alliance with Austria.
-He tried as hard as he could to avoid Austrian entanglement in Hanover's political affairs, and was even willing to trade Austrian Netherlands for France's aid in recapturing Silesia.
-Frustrated by this decision and by the Dutch Republic's insistence on neutrality, Britain soon turned to Russia.
+He tried as hard as he could to avoid Austrian entanglement in Hanover's political affairs, and was even willing to trade the Austrian Netherlands for France's aid in recapturing Silesia.
+Frustrated by this behaviour and by the Dutch Republic's insistence on neutrality, Britain soon turned to Russia.
 On 30 September 1755, Britain pledged financial aid to Russia in order to station 50,000 troops on the Livonian-Lithuanian border, so they could defend Britain's interests in Hanover immediately.
-Besthuzev, assuming the preparation was directed against Prussia, was more than happy to obey the request of the British.
+Bestuzhev, assuming the preparation was directed against Prussia, was more than happy to accede to the request of the British.
 Unbeknownst to the other powers, King George II also made overtures to the Prussian king, Frederick, who, fearing the Austro-Russian intentions, was also desirous of a rapprochement with Britain.
-On 16 January 1756, the Convention of Westminster was signed, whereby Britain and Prussia promised to aid one another; the parties hoped to achieve lasting peace and stability in Europe.
+On 16 January 1756, the Convention of Westminster was signed, whereby Britain and Prussia promised to aid one another; the parties expressed a wish to achieve lasting peace and stability in Europe.

-The carefully coded word in the agreement proved no less catalytic for the other European powers.
+The carefully coded words in the agreement proved no less catalytic for the other European powers.
 The results were absolute chaos.
-Empress Elizabeth of Russia was outraged at the duplicity of Britain's position.
-Not only that, but France was enraged and terrified, by the sudden betrayal of its only ally, Prussia.
+Empress Elizabeth of Russia expressed outrage at British duplicity.
+Not only that, but France was enraged and terrified by the sudden betrayal by its only ally, Prussia.
 Austria, particularly Kaunitz, used this situation to their utmost advantage.
 Now-isolated France was forced to accede to the Austro-Russian alliance or face ruin.
-Thereafter, on 1 May 1756, the First Treaty of Versailles was signed, in which both nations pledged 24,000 troops to defend each other in the case of an attack.
+Thereafter, on 1 May 1756, France and Austria signed the First Treaty of Versailles, in which both nations pledged 24,000 troops to defend each other in the case of an attack.
 This diplomatic revolution proved to be an important cause of the war; although both treaties were ostensibly defensive in nature, the actions of both coalitions made the war virtually inevitable.